saebom-son/ripple-prototype/README.md

 ## Limitations

-This implementation is a simplified educational prototype.
+This implementation is a simplified prototype developed for educational purposes.

 The original Ripple system relies on LLM-based planning and reasoning, while this implementation uses heuristic approximations.
 In addition, the example dataset is manually constructed and does not originate from real-world repositories, issue trackers, or commit histories.

 Therefore, the results produced by this prototype should not be interpreted as reproducing the original Ripple evaluation.
 The goal is to demonstrate the algorithmic workflow and interaction among the major components of Ripple.

-## Author

-Advanced Algorithms Final Assignment

-Simplified Ripple Prototype Implementation